AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/v2-v3-upgrade-guide.md

 As with MSAL Angular v2, `rxjs-compat` is not required.

+## Documentation

+Aside from the changes above, all MSAL Angular [v2 documentation](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular/docs/v2-docs) can also be used for MSAL Angular v3.

 ## Samples

 We have put together a sample application for Angular 15.
 This sample demonstrates basic configuration and usage, and will be improved and added to incrementally.